mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       address: string;

       /**
-       *  A reason explaining why connection check out failed.
+       *  A reason explaining why Connection check out failed.
        *  Can be implemented as a string or enum.
        *  Current valid values are:
-       *   - "poolClosed":      The pool was previously closed, and cannot provide new connections
+       *   - "poolClosed":      The pool was previously closed, and cannot provide new Connections
-       *   - "timeout":         The connection check out attempt exceeded the specified timeout
+       *   - "timeout":         The Connection check out attempt exceeded the specified timeout
-       *   - "connectionError": The connection check out attempt experienced an error while setting up a new connection */
+       *   - "connectionError": The Connection check out attempt experienced an error while setting up a new Connection */
       reason: string|Enum;
     }